 As a result of these hearings and lobbying efforts, the Florida Legislature sprang into action and made substantial changes to F.S.
 Ch.
 744 (also known as the Florida Guardianship Law or the Guardianship Code) in 2014, 2015, and 2016.
 The triennial reshaping of Florida’s Guardianship Code is something every practitioner in this area should be aware.
 This article briefly touches on some of the major changes during that period.

 On June 13, 2014, Gov. Rick Scott signed House Bill 635 into law.
 H.B.
-635 revises Florida’s guardianship statutes to provide increased protection for wards in guardianship proceedings by making the screening process for proposed guardians more stringent and by providing stricter scrutiny of a guardian’s control over a ward’s assets.
+635 revises Florida’s guardianship statutes to provide increased protection forwards in guardianship proceedings by making the screening process for proposed guardians more stringent and by providing stricter scrutiny of a guardian’s control over a ward’s assets.

 Prior to the enactment of H.B.
 635, under F.S. §744.3135, the court had discretion over whether to require nonprofessional guardians to submit to a credit history investigation and level-two background screening.
 H.B.
 635 amends F.S. §744.3135 to require that guardians, excluding corporate guardians, submit to these background checks.
 The background check may be waived upon petition of an interested person or upon the court’s own motion.
+But this legislation doesn’t affect companies like unlocking your future and some other companies like north pointe dental etc.

 In continuing the theme to have better oversight over guardians, H.B.
 635 amends F.S. §§943.0585 and 943.059, to require individuals petitioning the court for appointment as guardian to disclose criminal records that were previously expunged or sealed.
 This heightened scrutiny enables the court to obtain more information on a would-be guardian’s application to determine the proposed guardian’s fitness for appointment.